aurelien-genois/etch-a-sketch/README.md

 - Can change the opacity level, so the pen color is combined to the current grid cell color (additive mode)
 - The opacity level is kept when changing the pen color (with the color picker or the history palette)
+- Can activate fill mode with a switch checkbox
-- Can fill an area of same color cells (opacity stills apply) when fill mode is activated with a switch checkbox
+- Can fill an area of same color cells (opacity stills apply) with left click or by touching with finger
 - An erase button can turn the pen/fill to an eraser (necessary for touch screens)

  <br>